 The letters of support from stakeholders are not required to be submitted with your application.
 However, including one or more letters by stakeholders may strengthen your proposal to enable reviewers of this MDA competitive application to better gauge stakeholder support when evaluating your application.
 If your SC grant proposal is accepted by the MDA for inclusion as a project in the MDA’s SCBG application to the USDA, the stakeholder support letters will not be included or attached to the MDA’s application.

-In the External Project Support Purpose section of the application questions we are asked to attach letters of support.
+Q. In the External Project Support Purpose section of the application questions, we are asked to attach letters of support.
 Do you have a sense about the importance of a letter from a large group of growers compared to a letter from individual growers?

 The USDA has stressed the importance of ensuring that proposal outcomes fit within the established outcomes listed in the RFP.

-Yes, it is ok to work with out of state entities as long as their time spent working on the approved project can be accounted for separate from their other work and you convince the reviewers that Minnesota specialty crop producers will benefit from the project.
+A. Yes, it is ok to work with out-of-state entities as long as their time spent working on the approved project can be accounted for separate from their other work and you convince the reviewers that Minnesota specialty crop producers will benefit from the project.

 All applicants need to make sure to obtain a DUNS number and have registered with the System for Award Management (keep the e-mail confirmation) as described in the RFP.

 Q. We will be completing our current SCBG project in the next few months.
 We have made contacts with MN producers and our project has generated some interest and new farmer questions.
 Is there anything in particular that we need to know to submit a follow-up specialty crops grant proposal in this next application cycle?